 The concept of humility and service within the community is further emphasized in Philippians 2:3-4, which instructs, "Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others."
-This passage calls for a selfless attitude and a focus on the well-being of others, fostering a community where members are dedicated to supporting and serving one an-
+This passage calls for a selfless attitude and a focus on the well-being of others, fostering a community where members are dedicated to supporting and serving one another.

-Pitfalls of in-group favoritism
+4 Pitfalls of in-group favoritism

-In the Anabaptist tradition, the pitfalls of ingroup favoritism are viewed with great caution. as such biases can lead to behaviors that are contrary to the teachings of Christ.
+In the Anabaptist tradition, the pitfalls of ingroup favoritism are viewed with great caution, as such biases can lead to behaviors that are contrary to the teachings of Christ.
 This concern is rooted in numerous scriptural examples where favoritism, greed, and avarice led to significant moral failings and divine judgment.

-One of the most striking Old Testament exlove that is inclusive and unconditional, mirror- amples is the destruction of Sodom and Gomorrah, often cited for their immorality.
-In Ezekiel pride, excess of food, and prosperous ease, but failing to aid the poor and needy.
+One of the most striking Old Testament examples is the destruction of Sodom and Gomorrah, often cited for their immorality.
+In Ezekiel 16:49, the sin of Sodom is explicitly described as pride, excess of food, and prosperous ease, but failing to aid the poor and needy.
 This passage highlights how their cruelty and lack of hospitality towards strangers were key factors in their downfall.
 This story serves as a warning against becoming insular and neglecting the broader responsibilities to extend kindness and support to those outside one's immediate community.